rodneyshupe/Cookbook/Recipes/Salads/SearedAhiTunaWithAShreddedDaikonSalad.rst

 Directions
 ----------

-#.
-Heat a skillet, add oil, season both sides of the tuna
+1. Heat a skillet, add oil, season both sides of the tuna
-#.
-Sear the tuna, approx. 2-3 minutes each side, put aside
+2. Sear the tuna, approx. 2-3 minutes each side, put aside
-#.
-Meanwhile wisk all ingredients for the vinaigrette, put aside
+3. Meanwhile whisk all ingredients for the vinaigrette, put aside
-#.
-Prepare your plate by assembling the salad crisps, then followed by the carrot, onion, and daikon
+4. Prepare your plate by assembling the salad crisps, then followed by the carrot, onion, and daikon
-#.
-Drizzle some of the vinaigrette over top of the salad
+5. Drizzle some of the vinaigrette over top of the salad
-#.
-Place the tuna filet over the salad and drizzle a touch more dressing over.
+6. Place the tuna filet over the salad and drizzle a touch more dressing over.